White House Appoints Outspoken Ambassador As New Acting Head Of Intelligence

 Fifty years ago a gay man or woman couldn’t work in the intelligence community.
 Today President Trump is appointing an openly gay man to serve as Acting Director of National Intelligence.
 Congratulations, Ambassador @RichardGrenell— Matt Gaetz (@mattgaetz) February 20, 2020

-Grenell replaces the current acting DNI, Joseph Maguire.
+Grenell replaces the current acting director of national intelligence, Joseph Maguire.
 Maguire replaced Dan Coats, who was ousted by President Trump in July, just as events surrounding what would become the Ukraine scandal were brewing.

 Like Maguire, whose term is up on March 11, as an acting director Grenell will be limited by law to serving for 210 days.